MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/sap.md

 Our group of actions for SAP automation provides a set of tools to help streamline and automate your SAP workflows.
 With these actions, you can easily launch the SAP GUI app, create new sessions, select menu items, start and end transactions, and more.

 With the actions of the SAP automation group, you can easily interact with SAP UI elements by clicking on them, filling in text fields, and extracting their data.
-To do this, simply enter the SAP UI element ID attribute value.
+Just enter the SAP UI element ID attribute value.
 If you don't know the ID value, you can use the Power Automate for desktop UI element picker to capture the required SAP element and retrieve its ID value.
-When you capture a SAP UI element in this way, only the element's ID value will be recovered, and no UI element will be added to the desktop flow's UI element repository.
+When you capture an SAP UI element in this way, only the element's ID value is recovered, and no UI element is added to the desktop flow's UI element repository.

 Our SAP automation actions can also be integrated seamlessly with other actions available in Power Automate for desktop, including the UI automation group of actions.
 This group of actions allows you to capture all SAP GUI UI elements and add them to the desktop flow's UI element repository.
 By combining our SAP GUI automation actions with the UI automation group of actions, you can create powerful RPA workflows that automate even the most complex SAP processes.